microsoft/coyote/docs/_learn/tools/testing.md

 ## Testing options

-To see the **list of available command line options** use the flag `-?`.
-You can optionally give the **number of testing iterations** to perform using `--iterations N` (where N is an integer > 1).
+To see the list of available command line options use the flag `-?`.
+You can optionally give the number of testing iterations to perform using `--iterations N` (where N is an integer > 1).
 If this option is not provided, the tester will perform 1 iteration by default.

-You can also provide a **timeout**, by providing the flag `--timeout N` (where N > 0, specifying how many seconds before the timeout).
+You can also provide a timeout, by providing the flag `--timeout N` (where N > 0), specifying how many seconds before the timeout.
 If no iterations are specified (thus the default number of iterations is used), then the tester will perform testing iterations until the timeout is reached.

 Another important flag is `--max-steps N`.
 This limits each test iteration to be `N` steps, after which the iteration is killed and a new one is started.
-Here, steps are counted as the number of times a synchronization point is hit in the program.
+Here, steps are counted as the number of times a synchronization point is reached in the program.
 The tester provides output at the end of a test run on the iteration lengths that it saw.
-Use this output for calibrating on what `N` makes most sense for your case.
-This flag is usually only needed when your test has the potential of generating non-terminating executions.
+Use this output for calibrating the best value of `N` for your case.
+This flag is usually only needed when your test has the potential of generating non-terminating executions (like an infinite series of ping pong events, for example).
 In such cases, if you do not provide `max-steps` then the tester can appear to can get stuck running one iteration forever.
 This is related to [liveness checking](../core/liveness-checking).

 ## Parallel and portfolio testing

-The Coyote tester supports **parallel** and **portfolio** testing.
+The Coyote tester supports parallel testing, often used with a portfolio of different schedulers.

-To enable parallel testing, you must run `coyote`, and provide the flag `--parallel N` (where N > 0, with N specifying the number of parallel testing processes to be spawned).
+To enable parallel testing, you must run `coyote`, and provide the flag `--parallel N` (where N > 0), with N specifying the number of parallel testing processes to be spawned.
 By default, the tester spawns the same testing process multiple times (using different random seeds).

-To enable portfolio testing, you must run `coyote` in parallel mode (as specified above), and also provide the flag `--sch-portfolio`.
-Portfolio testing currently spawns N (depending on `--parallel N`) testing processes that use a collection of different exploration strategies (including fuzzing with different seeds, and probabilistic prioritized exploration).
+When doing parallel testing it is often useful to provide the `--sch-portfolio` flag.
+This option allocates different exploration strategies to each spawned test process which increases the chance that one of the test processes will find a particularly difficult bug.

 ## Reproducing and debugging traces